NHERI-SimCenter/EE-UQ/Examples/eeuq-0010/README.rst

          :width: 700
          :figclass: align-center

-         Comparing standard deviation of log-EDP
+         Comparing the standard deviation of log-EDP

 The estimated medians of EDPs from the surrogate and the original model show in general good agreement.
-The standard deviation of the surrogate model is larger partly because of the added uncertainty in surrogate model approximation.
-The difference in the statistics may also attribute to the small sample size of 30.
+The standard deviation of the surrogate model is larger partly because of the added uncertainty in the surrogate model approximation.
+The difference in the statistics may also be attributed to the small sample size of 30.